Puerto Cabello: History

 By the 1770s, Puerto Cabello had come to be the most fortified town on the Venezuelan coast.
 The San Felipe castle and the Solano fortress remain from the period.
 The frigate Santa Cecilia (former HMS Hermione), under the command of Captain Don Ramón de Chalas, sat in Puerto Cabello until Captain Edward Hamilton, aboard HMS Surprise, cut her out of the harbour on October 25, 1799.
 The Spanish casualties included 120 dead; the British took 231 Spaniards prisoner, while another 15 jumped or fell overboard.
 Eleven of Hamilton's men were injured, four seriously, but none was killed.
 Hamilton himself was severely wounded.

 The forces of the First Republic of Venezuela briefly held San Felipe castle.
 In 1812 Simón Bolívar, then a colonel in the independentist forces, was appointed commandante of Puerto Cabello.
 He left after a royalist rebellion broke out.
 In 1821 the Spanish retreated to the castle after their defeat at the decisive Battle of Carabobo.

 Puerto Cabello was the last Spanish royalist stronghold during Venezuela's war for independence, it was captured by José Antonio Páez on November 8, 1823.
 The harbour came under Anglo-German attack in the Venezuelan crisis of 1902–03 and according to press reports was left in ruins.

+In 1940 during the Second World War, six Italian-flagged ships and one German-flagged ship asked the Venezuelan government for refuge given its status as a neutral country.
+They were granted refuge and the seven vessels were housed in the bay of Puerto Cabello.
+Among the ships were: the Italian-flagged merchant ships Baccicin Padre, Teresa Odero, Jole Faccio and Trottiera and the German Sesostris.
+On the night of March 31, 1940, the crews of the refugee ships set fire to their own ships following the orders of the high naval command of the Rome-Berlin axis.

 In 1962, Puerto Cabello was the site of an uprising, known as El Porteñazo, by pro-Fidel Castro naval officers, marines, and members of the FALN.
 Although loyalist naval forces were able to quickly take back the base and arrest the rebels, they were unable to prevent the marines from occupying the city and arming pro-Castro forces.
 Despite ambushes and bloody house-to-house fighting, loyal National Guard and mechanized regular forces were able to retake Puerto Cabello.

 With the ongoing crisis amid food shortages on 23 February 2019 that coupled with economic damage, the aid that was supposed to arrive at the port was turned away by the Bolivarian Navy of Venezuela, threatening to "open fire" at it, forcing the aid to redirect back to Puerto Rico.